AtleSkaanes/Programming-notes/cpp/General c++ notes.md

 In the example above we use the `iostream` library to print `"Hello World!"` to the console.

-`Iostream` is a library made by Jerry Schwarz, that is now included in c++, so you don't have to type `.h` after it, like you have to do with your own header files (we'll get into that later), and libraries that you downloaded.
+`Iostream` is a library made by Jerry Schwarz, that is now included in the c++ library, this means you don't have to type `.h` after it, like you have to do with your own header files (we'll get into that later), and libraries that you downloaded.
+This is implementet to tell the diffrence between c and c++ libraries since both are compapitble.

 ### Header files